 The siderophile elemental trends reflected in the metal clasts of Bencubbin are consistent with higher partial pressures than those associated with typical nebular formation models (Fedkin et al., 2014).
 Instead, a model consistent with the known properties of Bencubbin supports a formation within a highly siderophile-enriched impact vapor plume produced in a collision between a metal-rich chondritic body and a reduced silicate (low-FeO) body (Campbell et al., 2001).
 This catastrophic collision between two molten planetesimals (or a hypervelocity impact between two solidified objects) occurred within the first few m.y. of solar system history.
 The impact produced a high-temperature metal-enriched gas, from which accreted the CB-chondrite daughter object.
 Results of computations and modeling by Fedkin et al. (2014, 2015) indicate that both of these colliding planetesimals could have been differentiated CR-type chondritic planetesimals composed of a core, a CaO-, Al2O3-poor mantle, and a CaO-, Al2O3-rich crust, along with significant hydrous materials.
 A more detailed scenario of the formation environment for the bencubbinites was ascertained through kinetic condensation modeling by Fedkin et al. (2015), a synopsis of which can be found on the HaH 237 page.

-It has been posited that after Jupiter had grown to a massive size (>50 ME) at an initial location of ~3.5 AU, it underwent a chaotic migration in a 3:2 resonance with Saturnfirst inward for ~100,000 years to ~1.5 AU, and then outward for ~500,000 years to ~5.4 AU ("Grand Tack" scenario of Walsh et al., 2011; Johnson et al., 2016).
+It has been posited that after Jupiter had grown to a massive size (>50 ME) by ~4 m.y. at an initial heliocentric distance of ~3 AU, it underwent a chaotic migration in a 3:2 (or 2:1) resonance with Saturnfirst inward for ~100,000 years to ~1.52.0 AU while clearing the inner disk of planetesimals, and then outward for ~45 m.y. years to its current location near 5.2 AU ("Grand Tack" scenario of Walsh et al., 2011; Johnson et al., 2016; Brasser et al., 2016).
 Planetary modeling employed by Johnson et al. (2016) demonstrates that only during a relatively short timeframe within this migration period will impact velocities reach levels high enough (>18 [±5] km/s) to vaporize Fe in a planetesimal core.
 It is notable that the timing of the inward migration of Jupiter and Saturn is consistent with the timing of the accretion of CB chondrites from an impact-generated vapor plume, occurring ~4.8. m.y. after CAIs (Scott et al., 2018).
 It has been determined that the zoned FeNi-metal grains present in CB chondrites were derived from core material of a CR chondrite parent body.
 Kruijer et al. (2017) have demonstrated through coupled Mo- and W-isotopic diagrams (see below) that the CR parent body accreted in a reservoir beyond Jupiter, in the outer protoplanetary disk, and that group IIC irons are also associated with this carbonaceous reservoir.
 Compared to all other meteorite groups, only CR chondrites and IIC irons share certain characteristics such as i) significant δ183W excesses, ii) elevated δ15N, and iii) Mo isotope systematics; therefore, a genetic link is inferred (Kruijer et al., 2017; Budde et al., 2018).
 Further details about the "Grand Tack" scenario and the carbonaceous and non-carbonaceous reservoirs can be found in the Appendix Part III.

 Diagrams credit: Kruijer et al., PNAS, vol. 114, #26, p.
 6713 (2017)